AmazonV3

 Before setting up tasks on Amazon, make sure you have everything below prepared:

-Optional but recommended.
-Your cook grouparrow-up-right can help you find product URLs, SKUs and early restock alerts.
+> Optional but recommended.
+Your [cook group](https://guides.stellaraio.com/stellar/getting-started-with-stellaraio/cook-groups) can help you find product URLs, SKUs and early restock alerts.

 An **OfferID (OID)** identifies the exact seller, price, and listing configuration.